 Political Behavior Research Group

 The Political Behavior Research Group meets twice a month during the academic year to discuss ongoing and completed research related to political attitudes, political cognition, ideology, participation, public opinion, and voting behavior.
-The group combines traditional political science with approaches from political psychology and biopolitics to examine how psychology and biology help give rise to political behavior.
-The group membership consists primarily of faculty and students in the Political Science Department.
+The group combines traditional methods in political science with approaches from political psychology and biopolitics to examine how psychology and biology help give rise to political behavior.
+The group membership consists primarily of faculty and graduate students in the Political Science Department.
 On this site, you will find current and past speaker schedules, along with a list of current and former PBRG participants.